 viewis named stored query that provides another way to present data in the database tables.

-- You will see a confirmation that your query was run successfully.
+- If successful, you'll see confirmation.
 Depending on your query you will see one or more highlighted visualization options.
 Hovering over each visualization type will tell you why it was, or wasn’t, suitable for your query.